Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts: Experiments

 \subsection{Text-to-SVG generation}

-\paragraph{Experimental setup.} To our knowledge, we evaluate AGDC as the first method to preserve the continuous nature of text-to-SVG generation, comparing it against IconShop~\citep{wu2023iconshoptextguidedvectoricon}---the only other text-to-SVG method operating at the control-point level---in both high and low-precision settings.
-For our experiments, we use \textit{FIGR-8-SVG} dataset~\citep{clouatre2019figr}, which contains 1.5M SVG-formatted black-and-white icons, following IconShop's pre-processing protocol.
-We employ two standard metrics: \textit{Fréchet inception distance}~(FID)~\citep{heusel2018ganstrainedtimescaleupdate} and \textit{CLIP score}~\citep{radford2021learning}.
-Additional details on datasets, metrics, and implementation specifics are available in the appendix.
+\paragraph{Experimental setup.} We compare IPAM against IconShop~\citep{wu2023iconshoptextguidedvectoricon}---the only other text-to-SVG method operating at the control-point level---in both high- and low-precision settings to evaluate its capability in preserving the continuous nature of text-to-SVG generation.
+To this end, we use the \textit{FIGR-8-SVG} dataset~\citep{clouatre2019figr}, which contains 1.5M SVG-formatted black-and-white icons, following IconShop's preprocessing protocol.
+We employ two standard metrics: FID~\citep{heusel2018ganstrainedtimescaleupdate} and CLIP score~\citep{radford2021learning}.